 2. Header tags indicate the page context and content hierarchy for web search engines.
 When properly written with the right keywords and SEO terms, they not only help Google understand your what your page is about, but they also provide a better page structure - two important factors for getting ranked on SERPs.

 3. Header tags provide page structure and visual hierarchy people need to skim and easily understand your content.
 The more engaging your page is, the more time users will spend on it.
 Well-written, well-designed, quality content is good for conversions and good for SEO.
 (If you’re familiar with Google Analytics, you’ve probably seen page times and bounce rates as an indicator of page performance.)

 SEO Tip 4- Activate and optimize Google Business Profile

-Although your Google business profile (formerly Google My Business) is not part of your website, it is very much a foundational SEO tactic.
+Although your Google business profile is not part of your website, it is very much a foundational SEO tactic.
 A well-optimized Google business profile that links to a strategic page on your website creates SEO synergy.
 When the business address and phone number on your website match the address and phone number on your business profile, it sends a big trust signal to Google.

 The more complete your small business Google business profile is, including pictures, accurate business categories, hours of operation, and most importantly, positive reviews, the stronger signal you send to Google that your small business is active, trustworthy, and ready to receive referrals.

 Internal links, or hyperlinks, are links that point from one page to another on your website.
 Internal links pass the page rank, or SEO value, plus context through the anchor text and its surrounding content.
-In other words, if you link a strong page to a weaker page the weaker page will benefit from the stronger page’s value, but no more.
-(Kind of like the status an unpopular kid gets the day he starts hanging out with the cool kids.)
+In other words, if you link a strong page to a weaker page the weaker page will benefit from the stronger page’s value, but nothing more.
+Kind of like the status an unpopular kid gets the day he starts hanging out with the cool kids.